Environmental monitoring

 Creation of a digital urban 3D twin to provide information on the dangers of heavy rainfall

 The measure uses sensors to record environmental data in areas at risk of heavy rainfall and display it in an urban digital 3D twin for the urban area south of the Elbe.
-At the same time, a digital platform is being created for inter-agency administrative cooperation and the public provision of environmental data.
+At the same time, a digital platform for inter-agency administrative cooperation and public provision of environmental data is being created.

 The aim is to better protect the city from flooding damage by publicly presenting data on the actual rainfall, its effects and possible structural measures in an intuitively usable 3D city model.
 The integrated sensor data improves precipitation analyses and flood forecasts.
 The project creates instruments to warn of heavy rainfall so that damage caused by extreme events can be reduced in the future.